The right angle to look at orthogonal sets

 Suppose that $S$ is not commensurable with $S^h$ for some $h\in G$.
 Then $SS^h$ is still $X$-internal, with for every stratified local rank $D$, and for at least one such rank $D_0$ we have $D_0(SS^h)>D_0(p)$.
 Choose $g'\in SS^h$ with $D_0(g'/h)=D_0(SS^h)$.
 By pre-multiplying with a generic element of $S$ and post-multiplying with a generic element of $S^h$, the inequality $(\dag)$ implies that we may assume $D(g'/h)\ge D(p)$ for every stratified local rank $D$.
 However, $\tp(g'/h)$ is $X$-internal, so $g'_Y\in\bdd_Y(g')$ implies $g'_Y\in\bdd_Y(h)$ by Lemma \ref{dclbdd} and Proposition \ref{anaint}.
 Thus

 contradicting our choice of $p$.
-Hence $S$ is commensurable with all its conjugates, and the locally connected component $N$ of $S$ is normal in $G$ \cite[Definition 4.5.15 and Corollary 4.5.16]{wa00}.
-In fact the same proof, with $NZ$ instead of $SS^h$, shows that if $Z$ is an $X$-internal hyperdefinable subset of $G$, then $Z$ is covered by boundedly many cosets of $N$.
+Hence $S$ is commensurable with all its conjugates.
+By Corollary \ref{normal} there is a hyperdefinable normal subgroup $N$ of $G$ commensurable with $S$.
+So $N$ is $X$-internal, and $D(N)=D(S)=D(p)$ for all stratified local ranks $D$.
+Now the same proof, with $NZ$ instead of $SS^h$, shows that if $Z$ is an $X$-internal hyperdefinable subset of $G$, then $Z$ is covered by boundedly many cosets of $N$.
 In particular, for any $g'\in G$ the type $\tp(g'/g'_Y)$ is covered by boundedly many cosets of $N$.
 But then $g'N\in\bdd(g'_Y)$, and $G/N$ is almost $Y$-internal, whence $Y$-internal by Corollary \ref{aint=>int}.

 \kor Suppose $X$ and $Y$ are orthogonal type-definable sets over $\emptyset$ in a structure $\M$, and $G$ is a type-interpretable group over $\emptyset$ in $(X\cup Y)^{eq}$.
 If $X$ is simple over $\emptyset$, there is a normal $X$-internal subgroup $N$ of $G$ type-interpretable over $\emptyset$, such that the quotient $G/N$ is $Y$-internal. $N$ is unique up to commensurability.
 If $X$ is definable and supersimple, then we can take $N$ relatively interpretable.\ekor \bew The first part is obvious from Theorem \ref{quotient}, as a hyperdefinable subgroup of a type-interpretable group is again type-interpretable.